 On Thursday, two leading members of the US Senate Select Committee on Intelligence who’d seen a classified assessment of the attack said that they believe the Assad régime was responsible.
 In a statement, Senator Dianne Feinstein (D-CA), the chairman of the Senate Intelligence Committee, said, “I’ve been briefed by the intelligence community on last week’s chemical weapons attack in Syria, and I believe the intelligence points to an attack by the Assad government, not the opposition”.
 Senator Saxby Chambliss (R-GA), Vice Chairman of the same committee, noted in a statement, “Based on available intelligence, there can be no doubt the Assad régime is responsible for using chemical weapons on the Syrian people.
 It’s time for the USA to act in a serious way, and send a clear message to Assad and his allies that the world won’t tolerate chemical or biological attacks.
 Continuing to do nothing isn’t an option”.

 However, on Wednesday, 116 House lawmakers sent a letter to Obama requesting consultation with and authorisation from Congress before he orders the use of American military force against Syria.
 In a separate letter, House Speaker John Boehner (R-OH) also wrote to the president saying, “It’s essential that you provide a clear, unambiguous explanation of how military action… will secure American objectives and how it fits into your overall policy”.
 Boehner further called on Obama to make the case to the American people for how such action “will secure American national security interests, preserve America’s credibility, deter the future use of chemical weapons”.
-White House spokesman Earnest said that whilst Obama believes that it’s important for his administration to consult with Congress about Syria “in a very robust way”; he also feels there is a limited time-frame in which to decide on the best course of action, saying, “It’s important for the Assad régime and other totalitarian dictators around the globe to understand that the international community won’t tolerate the indiscriminate, widespread use of chemical weapons, particularly against women and children as they’re sleeping in their beds”.
+White House spokesman Earnest said that whilst Obama believes that it’s important for his administration to consult with Congress about Syria “in a very robust way”; he also feels there is a limited time-frame to decide on the best course of action, saying, “It’s important for the Assad régime and other totalitarian dictators around the globe to understand that the international community won’t tolerate the indiscriminate, widespread use of chemical weapons, particularly against women and children as they’re sleeping in their beds”.

 30 August 2013